Exploring Magsaysay Park

 |Magsaysay (Uyanguren) Avenue and the Arch of Unity delineates the city's chinatown.|

-The park hosts government offices like the Commission on Elections, the National Bureau of Investigation and the Davao City Investment and Promotions Center.
+The park hosts government offices like the Commission on Elections and the Davao City Investment and Promotions Center.

 Inside the park, several pieces of installation art can be found, aside from memorials and historical markers.